apache/doris-website/versioned_docs/version-3.0/lakehouse/database/mysql.md

 Doris will automatically add the escape character (``) to the field names and table names in the query statements sent to MySQL to avoid conflicts between field names, table names and MySQL internal keywords.

+## Troubleshoot connection exceptions

+* Communications link failure The last packet successfully received from the server was 7 milliseconds ago.
+   * reason:
+      * Internet problem:
+         * The network is unstable or the connection is interrupted.
+         * Network latency between client and server is too high.
+      * MySQL server settings
+         * The MySQL server may be configured with connection timeout parameters, such as wait_timeout or interactive_timeout, causing the connection to timeout and be closed.
+      * Firewall settings
+         * Firewall rules may be blocking communication between the client and the server.
+      * Connection pool settings
+         * The configuration connection_pool_max_life_time in the connection pool may cause the connection to be closed or recycled, or the connection may not be detected in time.
+      * Server resource issues
+         * The MySQL server may have insufficient resources to handle new connection requests.
+      * Client configuration
+         * Client JDBC driver configuration error, for example, the autoReconnect parameter is not set or set improperly.
+   * solve
+      * Check network connection:
+         * Confirm that the network connection between the client and the server is stable to avoid excessive network latency.
+      * Check MySQL server configuration:
+         * Review and adjust the MySQL server's wait_timeout and interactive_timeout parameters to ensure they are set appropriately.
+      * Check firewall configuration:
+         * Verify that firewall rules allow communication between client and server.
+      * Adjust connection pool settings:
+         * Check and adjust the connection pool configuration parameter connection_pool_max_life_time to ensure it is smaller than MySQL's wait_timeout and interactive_timeout parameters and larger than the SQL with the longest execution time
+      * Monitor server resources:
+         * Monitor the resource usage of the MySQL server to ensure that there are sufficient resources to handle connection requests.
+      * Optimize client configuration:
+         * Confirm that the configuration parameters of the JDBC driver are correct, such as autoReconnect=true, to ensure that the connection can automatically reconnect after being interrupted.

+* java.io.EOFException MESSAGE: Can not read response from server.
+Expected to read 819 bytes, read 686 bytes before connection was unexpectedly lost.
+   * Reason: The connection was killed by MySQL or MySQL crashed
+   * Solution: Check whether MySQL has a mechanism to actively kill connections, or whether MySQL crashes because of too large a query.

 ## FAQ

 1. The emoji expressions read and written in MySQL are garbled.